Be a savvy landlord

 Sometimes, tenants are amazingly cooperative and easy to manage.
 Sometimes, they’re not.
 And at other times, they’re really, really not.

-Unpaid rent, complaints from angry neighbors, parts of your home damaged in ways you didn’t know were possible… These are just some of the nightmares that troublesome tenants could cause you.
+Unpaid rent, complaints from angry neighbours, parts of your home damaged in ways you didn’t know were possible… These are just some of the nightmares that troublesome tenants could cause you.

 1. Personal information and history